serviewcare/EJDBKit/README.md

 Current Status
 =================

+Aug 10, 2013 - Version 0.1.1 released!
+This is a maintenance version to match 1.1.17 of ejdb (support for nested $and/$or).

 Aug 6, 2013 - Version 0.1.0 released!

 I will try to make future releases as painless as possible (minimal code changes on your end, if any)